charliejllewellyn/aws-kms-workshop/Section-0-Workshop-Environment-Set-up.md

    The stack is now being created.
 If you got lost in the process, please look into the [CloudFormation Stack Creation documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)

-4. Once the CloudFormation Stack is Ready, launch an instance from Amazon Linux AMI on the VPC and subnet of your choice (but in the same region you started in).
-We will use this instance to work with the AWS CLI, so you can select a really small instance size, like "t2.micro".
-You can always create the VPC and Subnet when you launch the instance, at Step 3: "**Configure Instance Details**".
-  It is important that you make sure the instance has internet access in the subnet it is launched.
-You need to use an
-  Internet Gateway and update the subnet Route table.
-  If you need help with these steps, make sure you check [this section of the AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html).

-   If you need overall help with CloudFormation stacks, see [the CloudFormation documenation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html).

-5. Once the instance is launched and contains the Role, try to connect to it via Sessions Manager.
+4. Once the CloudFormation Stack is Ready, head over to the EC2 console and connect the instance **KMS-Workshop** using Sessions Manager.
 If you need help, [check the options here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html).

 If you can connect to your instance then **You should now be ready to start with the workshop**, let's [Go to first section of workshop](https://github.com/charliejllewellyn/aws-kms-workshop/blob/master/Section-1-Operating-with-AWS-KMS.md)